 There are so many wonderful things about the holiday season and often along with all of that wonderfulness comes holiday overwhelm and decision fatigue.
-We are overwhelmed with the choices we have on a regular day but throw in holiday events, traditions, delicious foods, fancy outfits, invitations and special requests and it’s easy to understand the exhaustion we experience throughout the end of the year.
+Our holiday overwhelm comes from expectations, holiday events and gatherings, gift exchanging and other extras on top of our usual day-to-day work and responsibilities.
+It’s easy to understand the exhaustion we experience throughout the end of the year.

-Make a list of the things you promise to say no to
+Make a list of the things you will say no to.

 And it’s a no to all of these things too.

 Make your “yes list” too.
 Embrace the holidays (and continue to avoid holiday overwhelm) by …